whowechina/diva_pico/README.md

 * 2x MPR121 modules, there're many types in the market, choose ones like this.
   https://www.sparkfun.com/products/retired/9695
-  Before solder MP121 module to the main PCB board, remember to **cut (unshort) the ADDR pin** which is short by default.
+  Before solder MP121 module to the main PCB board, remember to use a knife to **cut (unshort) the tiny trace that connects ADDR to the GND**.
+Please be careful not to cut more than necessary.
   <img src="doc/mpr121_cut.png" width="40%">

 * 8x 0603 1uF (0.1~1uF all fine) capacitors (C1 to C8), OPTIONAL, recommended.